 INTRODUCTION TO TRANSPORTATION AND LOGISTICS (40 Lecture Hrs.
-Total) 4 Credits
+Total) 4 Ci

 Students are introduced to the safe operation of a commercial motor vehicle and to the field of logistics.
 Includes understanding of basic and secondary control systems, coupling and uncoupling, cargo handling, pre-trip inspections, managing speed, responding to weather and road conditions, and accident scene management.
 Covers applicable federal regulations (including hours of service) and Commercial Driver's License (CDL) requirements.
-Prerequisite: CDL Learners Permit; CDL medical certificate, Placement Test score for placement in RD 90, WR 40, and MTH 25.
-Course offered as needed.
+Prerequisites: CDL Learners Permit; CDL medical certificate, Placement Test score for placement in RD 90, WR 40, and MTH 25.
+OFFERED AS NEEDED.